Share this Article

 5. If all else fails, take them to court

-If your roommate doesn’t leave of his or her own volition after the termination date is up, you can take them to housing court.
-The court’s calendar is somewhat congested, so it might take a few months to get a court date, but it will eventually happen.
+If your roommate doesn’t leave of his or her own volition after the termination date is up, you can take them to housing court—once it reopens for non-emergency cases.

 The first step in housing court is to file a holdover petition, "a type of legal action commenced when a tenant, or in this case a roommate, has overstayed the term of their tenancy,” says Ringston.
 “If the tenant/roommate does not vacate the apartment by the date set forth in the first notice, he/she is ‘holding over.'
 If you win your case, you get a judgment of possession, meaning you have the right to the apartment, and a warrant of eviction, which means that the other person has to get out.”